bratekarate/react-rollup-puppeteer-skeleton/README.md

 # react-rollup-skeleton
-Simple skeleton application for React built with rollup.
+Simple skeleton application for React with puppeteer and ava built with rollup.